Fresh Cherry Sauce

 Instructions

-• Remove from heat.
+• Remove the cherry sauce from the heat.

-• If adding liquor, stir in now.
+• If adding liqueur, stir in now.

 Notes